India at a glance in Tokyo Olympics | Law-Order

 - Japan

-Following are the results of Indian athletes participating in the Olympics on day 10 of competitions here: Athletics: *Dutee Chand 7th and last in women's 200m Heat 4; fails to qualify for semifinals.
+Following are the results of Indian athletes participating in the Olympics on day 12 of competitions on Wednesday.

-*Kamalpreet Kaur sixth in women's discus final with a best throw of 63.70m.
+Athletics: *Neeraj Chopra qualified for final by topping qualification round in men's javelin throw.

-Equestrian: *Fouaad Mirza 25th in eventing jumping individual qualifier; 23rd in final.
+*Shivpal Singh finished 12th in group B qualification and 27th overall in men's javelin throw; failed to advance to final round.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)